SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 Monitoring Query Performance
 ****************************

-When analyzing options for query tuning, the first step is to analyze the query plan and execution.
-The query plan and execution details explain how SQream DB processes a query and where time is spent.
+This document aims to provide guidance on analyzing query performance through the examination of execution plans.
+The emphasis is on pinpointing bottlenecks and exploring potential optimization techniques to enhance overall query performance.
+When delving into query tuning options, the initial step involves a comprehensive analysis of the query plan and execution.
+The query plan and execution details provide insights into how BLUE processes a query and where the majority of processing time is allocated.

-This document details how to analyze query performance with execution plans.
-This guide focuses specifically on identifying bottlenecks and possible optimization techniques to improve query performance.
-Performance tuning options for each query are different.
-You should adapt the recommendations and tips for your own workloads.
-See also our :ref:`sql_best_practices` guide for more information about data loading considerations and other best practices.
+It's crucial to recognize that performance tuning options vary for each query.
+Recommendations and tips should be tailored to suit the specifics of individual workloads.
+Additionally, referring to our :ref:`sql_best_practices` guide is advisable for a deeper understanding of considerations related to data loading and other best practices.

 Setting Up the System for Monitoring